AI in the enterprise

 Sampling bias

-Arises when the data used to train an AI system isn’t representative of the whole population the system will be serving.
+This arises when the data used to train an AI system doesn’t represent the population that the system will serve.

 Example: